LockyWebb/HYBPAanalysis/Title.md

 know if he will be a consistently high scorer.
 Amanda Keller is a high ranker after 15 appearances.

-# A Finer Detail

-Of course, a more effective comparison might be achieved if we looked at the score the panelists achieve each episode.
-However, I couldn’t find an easy way to get that information.
-In fact, what would be a great resource is the individual score of each panelist per episode, broken down general round questions, guest quizmaster questions, and mini games.
-It be fun to see who is the best at “Going, Going, Gone”, “Trash or Treasure”, and “Identify These International Versions of Well Known Reality TV Formats”

 # Those Who Never Win

 We shouldn’t forget to mention all the panelists who have never won a